Become a better public speaker, improve your confidence, and develop your leadership skills through the AAPA Toastmaster Club.

 The AAPA Toastmasters Club is open to everyone in the community.
-The group meets every two weeks (10am-11:15am) on Saturdays in Pasadena.
+The group usually meets every 2nd and 4th Saturday (10am-11:45am) in Pasadena.
 Attend your first meeting for free, meet the officers and members, and see what the AAPA Toastmasters Club can do for you!

 AAPA is a Distinguished Toastmasters Club!

 Toastmaster Club FAQs

 - WHO: Open to everyone in the community (must be over 18 years old).

 - AAPA will not discriminate due to an individual's race, color, religion, sex, sexual orientation, gender identity, national origin and veteran or disability status.

 - WHAT: Participate in a facilitated meeting with peers and practice your leadership, speaking, and communication skills in a safe and supportive environment.

 - WHEN: Meet the 2nd and 4th Saturday of every month from 10 AM to 11:45 AM.

 - WHERE: Events will now be held virtually until further notice.
 To join meeting please email: email@example.com

 Kaiser Foundation located at 393 E Walnut St. Room 1B, Pasadena, CA 91188